-We serve our customers by provisioning isolated linux containers with an optimized PHP stack.
+We serve our customers by provisioning isolated Linux containers with an optimized PHP stack.
 The php.ini is part of a highly tuned configuration and is not user-configurable.
 We continually deploy new builds of PHP and you also have the ability to upgrade PHP versions.
 If you'd like to see a comprehensive list of what's installed with the version of PHP in use by a particular environment, you may use phpinfo.
+We also have example PHP info for each version of PHP on the platform.

 - phpinfo exposes sensitive information like the password to connect to the DB